pagkly/Zed/Investopedia3/Month-to-Month Tenancy.md

 ## How a Month-to-Month Tenancy Works

-Tenancy falls under the real estate laws that cover [leases](https://www.investopedia.com/terms/l/lease.asp).
-In legal real estate terminology, a lease is a contract between the owner of a property, also known as the [landlord](https://www.investopedia.com/terms/l/landlord.asp), and a tenant, who rents the property.
-[The lease transfers the owner’s rights](https://www.investopedia.com/articles/personal-finance/090315/millennials-guide-how-read-lease.asp) to the exclusive possession and use of the property to the tenant for an agreed-upon period.
+Tenancy falls under the real estate laws that cover [[leases]](https://www.investopedia.com/terms/l/lease.asp).
+In legal real estate terminology, a lease is a contract between the owner of a property, also known as the [[landlord]](https://www.investopedia.com/terms/l/landlord.asp), and a tenant, who rents the property. [[The lease transfers the owner’s rights]](https://www.investopedia.com/articles/personal-finance/090315/millennials-guide-how-read-lease.asp) to the exclusive possession and use of the property to the tenant for an agreed-upon period.

 [As anyone who has rented an apartment knows](https://www.investopedia.com/articles/younginvestors/07/ready_to_rent.asp), the lease sets forth the period of time for which the contract is to run and the amount of rent the tenant is contracted to pay.
 The renter gains access to the property and uses it in whatever manner was agreed upon in the lease.
 The landlord receives rent for a specified period of time, and after the lease period is up their ownership rights are returned.